 All our podiatrists regularly attend conference seminars where we continually aim to expand on our knowledge as well as keeping up to date with new methods of treatments, this enables us to provide the best evidence based treatment plan and advice for our patients.

-Cryotherapy also know as liquid nitrogen is a treatment option for treating verrucae’s/warts and has been around for many years.
-Cryotherapy involves destroying the viral cells by subduing the virus to very cold temperatures destroying them.
+Cryotherapy, also known as liquid nitrogen, is a treatment option for treating verrucae/warts and has been around for many years.
+Cryotherapy involves destroying the viral cells by subduing the virus to very cold temperatures, destroying them.

-The area is frozen creating an ice ball causing destruction to the viral cells and surrounding cells.
-This in turn causes causes rupture to the cells releasing the virus into the blood stream where they are removed from the body by the immune system.
+The area is frozen creating an ice ball which causes destruction to the virus and surrounding cells.
+The damaged cells rupture releasing the virus into the bloodstream where they are removed from the body by the immune system.

 What Does Cryosurgery Involve?

 - The skin is prepared removing any callus and dead skin surrounding the verruca/wart and then sterilised with skin disinfectant.

 - The liquid nitrogen is sprayed for couple minutes with intervals of rest and re-application